edgarlr/edgarlr.com/_posts/react-carousel-using-hooks-and-css.md

 date: January 19, 2021
 ---

-For a project I was working on, I needed an carousel with scroll indicator and arrow buttons to go back and forward trough it, I started looking up at the options and I found out a lot of great libraries to accomplish this, but, to be honest, adding an external library seemed a little too much for me on this case so I preferred to build the component myself.

-Let's focus on the component structure first.
+We all know how difficult is to build an accessible, user friendly and mantainable carousel, specially from stracth.
+Well, for a project I was working on, I needed to build one.
+The carousel specs also included a scroll indicator, arrow buttons to go back and forward trought for desktop devices, but support touch scroll support in mobile, and finally, it needed to be performant and accessible.

+At this point, a great option would have been to use one of the many great react-carousel libraries out there and that could have been it.
+End of this entry.
+But I also took it as a great opportunity to try and build one from  scratch and fully understand how to develop it using only modern css and React.
+I mean, if that hadn't gone well, I could always go back and use a library, right?

+But let's fully dive in and start the coding.
 We are gonna try make this component as reusable as possible.
-Our base structure looks like this:
+So let's take a look at our base structure first:

 ```jsx
 const Carousel = ({ children, count }) => {